-In the year of 2016, the strong sense of urgency and pressure to get married before starting a family has, on a general level, diminished.
-While having children without being married is no new concept, this article focuses on those individuals who are in a committed relationship, living together, managing a household together, sharing assets, raising children, but are not married.
+The strong sense of urgency and pressure to get married before starting a family has, on a general level, diminished.
+While having children without being married is no new concept, this blog focuses on individuals who are in a committed relationship, living together, managing a household together, sharing assets, raising children, but are not married.

 Meet Sarah and Sam.
-Sarah and Sam are both twenty-eight years old.
-Together, they have two children, Ashley and Amanda, ages six and nine.
-Each one of them has an additional child, Sean and Stephen, ages eleven and twelve.
-Sarah and Sam have been in a relationship for ten years.
-They have been living together for all ten; they share a joint bank account, they have one shared car, and recently moved into their newly purchased condo.
+Sarah and Sam are both 28-years-old.
+Together, they have two children, Ashley, age 6, and Amanda, age 9.
+Each one of them has an additional child, Sean (11) and Stephen (12).
+Sarah and Sam have been in a 10-year relationship, living together the entire time.
+They share a joint bank account, they have one shared car, and recently moved into their newly purchased condo.
 Sarah and Sam are content with their relationship the way that it is and do not believe in marriage.

-After a long day at work, Sarah is driving home and accidentally falls asleep at the wheel.
-Sarah crashes into an embankment and is pronounced dead on the scene.
+When the Unimaginable Happens After a long day at work, Sarah is driving home and accidentally falls asleep at the wheel.
+Sarah tragically dies in a car accident.
 Sam and the children are devastated.
-Sam and Sarah had not purchased any life insurance and did not plan on anything this tragic happening in their lives.
+Sam and Sarah had not purchased any life insurance and obviously never thought something like this could happen.
 In the aftermath of Sarah’s death, Sam must figure out how to take care of all four of the children without Sarah.
 Sarah usually took care of all of the household bills and necessities for the children.

 If you or someone you know is currently in a situation like Sam and Sarah’s, please speak with a lawyer about all the legal ramifications of not getting married.
 Be proactive so that tragedy does not disrupt the family life any more than necessary.